eisental/RedstoneChips/README.md

 =============

 RedstoneChips is a Bukkit plugin that allows you to build custom redstone chips on your craftbukkit minecraft server.
-Circuits can be built with any number of inputs and outputs and in almost any imaginable structure.
+Chips can be built with any number of inputs and outputs and in almost any imaginable structure.
 RedstoneChips currently consists of the following plugins:

 - RedstoneChips - The core plugin (required).